SalmonMode/contextional/README.md

 # `contextional`
-A context-based functional testing DSL for Python
+A context-based functional testing tool for Python

 ## Installation